LemmySmackett/LemmySmackettCom/content/stories/mature/animal_attraction_bingo.md

 mature: true
 extreme: false
 ---
-"Hey Tony, HR asked me to host a team building event.
+Hey Tony, HR asked me to host a team building event.
 I'm thinking Bingo."

 "Bingo?
 Does the winner get a 5 gallon bucket of Metamucil?"